CodingEZ/Automated-Garden/README.md

 ## Future Edits
 I will later add arduino communication capabilities to allow one to implement the weed detection in an Arduino garden.

+I am currently working on an interface for use on a Raspberry Pi.